google/kube-startup-cpu-boost/README.md

      namespace: demo
    selector:
      matchExpressions:
-     - key: app
+     - key: app.kubernetes.io/name
        operator: In
-       values: ["app-001", "app-002"]
+       values: ["spring-rest-jpa"]
    spec:
+     resourcePolicy:
+       containerPolicies:
+       - containerName: spring-rest-jpa
+         percentageIncrease:
-     boostPercent: 50
+           value: 50
      durationPolicy:
        podCondition:
          type: Ready
          status: "True"
    ```

-   The above example will boost CPU requests and limits of all PODs with `app=app-001` and `app=app-002`
+   The above example will boost CPU requests and limits of a container `spring-rest-jpa` in a
-   labels in `demo` namespace.
+   PODs with `app.kubernetes.io/name=spring-rest-jpa` label in `demo` namespace.
    The resources will be increased by 50% until the
    [POD Condition](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions)
    `Ready` becomes `True`.